"Honoring Our Veterans: Past, Present, and Future"

-Edmonds Community College's Native American Student Association hosts the 28th annual powwow, "Teachings of the Wolves," May 3-5.
-The powwow brings together students, families, and communities to celebrate American Indian singing, drumming, dancing, and arts and crafts in Seaview Gym.
+Edmonds Community College is proud to host this year's 29th Annual Powwow: "Honoring Our Veterans: Past, Present, and Future" on May 2-4, 2014.
+The powwow brings together students, families, and communities to celebrate American Indian singing, drumming, dancing, and arts and crafts.

 Powwows are social gatherings - open to all people - celebrating American Indian tribes' traditions, styles of dance, songs, families, and friendships.
 Dancers and drummers come to the college's powwow from tribes throughout the Northwest and United States including locally, the Muckleshoot, Lummi, and Tulalip Tribes.